biglinux/nosync-browser/README.md

 In my tests on computers with rotational HD I realized that a large part of the browsers' slowness is related to the excessive recording on disk

+I do not mean the amount of data stored, but the frequency of recordings, in my tests it was not difficult with some open tabs having situations with 2 GB of data recorded per minute, using the nosync-browser, the reduction was between 80% and 90 %, that's right, from 2 GB went to somewhere between 200 MB to 400 MB

+To monitor the recordings I used the command: sudo iotop -Pak

 Only Firefox and Chromium worked with eatmydata, which greatly reduces disk recording, but Brave, Chrome, Opera and Vivaldi did not work with eatmydata

 Nosync-browser worked on all browsers that I tested and also reduces data writing to disk by around 80%, making the system much more responsive, especially with many tabs open